 BAGGAGE REGULATIONS: Call the airline directly or go online to inquire about baggage regulations.
 A backpack with a frame must be checked as one of these allowed pieces.
-(It should be noted that this type of "backpackers" backpack has been found useful by past participants due to the amount of traveling you will be doing).
+(It should be noted that a backpack has been found useful by past participants due to the amount of traveling you will be doing).
 Attach a label on the outside of your luggage and place a name and address label inside.